SuitableApp/xtru/ReadMe.md

   cp $ORACLE_HOME/network/admin/{sqlnet,tnsnames}.ora ~/tns_admin/
   ```

 - Gather copies of the dotfiles and dotfolders that are valid in your environment into **dotfiles.tar**.
-It already has some commonly used dotfiles (e.g. vvimrc, .screenrc).
+It already has some commonly used dotfiles (e.g.vimrc, .screenrc).
 - Anything saved it will be placed to the $HOME of the application user "**xtru**" when composing the image.
 - ".ssh/" is probably necessary if you ever connect to GitHub.
 - Include ".oci/" if you want to be connected to OCI (Oracle Cloud Infrastructure) form the container.